 - Technical issues?: If you experience technical issues, we recommend that you exit out of the workspace and join the chat from a different browser.
 We have found that Google Chrome works well, but Safari does not.
 If you need or prefer a different chat platform, ask your consultant during your live chat or contact us at firstname.lastname@example.org or 502-852-2173.

-If you prefer to use Microsoft Teams instead of WCOnline, our default platform, type "Teams" in the "learning needs" question at the bottom of your appointment form, call, or email us (firstname.lastname@example.org; 502-852-2173) and log into Teams with your UofL credentials at your appointment time.
+If you prefer to use Microsoft Teams instead of WCOnline, our default platform, type "Teams" in the "learning needs" question at the bottom of your appointment form, or call, or email us (firstname.lastname@example.org; 502-852-2173).
+At your appointment time, log into Teams with your UofL credentials.

 - All appointments are a maximum of 50 minutes and back-to-back appointments are not allowed.